albertattard/presentation-domain-primitives-kotlin/2020-04-16-presentation-remote-meetup.md

 This function takes the day of the month, the month, and the year as its parameters.

-But looking at the function's signature, can you tell which is the month parameter?
-Is it zero-based (where `0` represents January)?
+Buy just looking at the function's signature, can you tell which is the month parameter, and whether it is zero-based (where `0` represents January) or not?

 ---